New Year’s Rockport Eve, on December 31, 2013!

 Three Sheets to the Wind – A chantey/sea music group

 Three Sheets to the Wind is a chantey and sea music group out of Gloucester, MA.
-Weekly sings on Monday evenings at the Dog Bar in Gloucester from 6 to 8:30 pm have been ongoing now for almost nine years.
-The group has performed in venues such as The Gloucester’s Mayor’s Cup schooner races, Essex Music Festival, Mystic Sea Music Festival 2006, Essex Shipbuilding Museum Basin Fest, Essex Clamfest, Portsmouth Maritime Folk Festivals, Lowell’s Boat Shop events, Salem Antique and Wooden Boat Show, Press Room Shanty sings, American Schooner Association annual meetings, Rocky Neck Nights on the Neck, Gloucester Reads Literacy events, Gloucester Block Parties and Middle Street Walks, shipboard events, museum events and weekly chantey sings at Cameron’s in Gloucester at 8:30 pm on Tuesday evenings.
-The singers and players that make it all possible include the following: Peter Souza, Audi Lane, Tim Perkins, George Thompson, Alex Thompson, Liz Duff, Gardi Winchester, Barry O’ Brien, Martha Bowen, Carol Karlson, Roger Hussey, Leslie Wind, Tony Hilliard, Janet Young, Graham and Jan Walker, Gary Foreman, Kevin Quinn, Steve Willard, Ray Spiecker, Judy Keith, John Hicks, Marty Stock, Ernie Pigeon, Pamela Owen and many other voices who often join in with the crew.
+Weekly sings on Monday evenings, now held at the Dog Bar in Gloucester from 6 to 9 pm, have been ongoing for almost 11 years.
+The group has performed in venues such as The Gloucester’s Mayor’s Cup schooner races, Essex Music Festival, Mystic Sea Music Festival 2006, Essex Shipbuilding Museum Basin Fest, Essex Clamfest, Portsmouth Maritime Folk Festivals, Lowell’s Boat Shop events, Salem Antique and Wooden Boat Show, Press Room Shanty sings, American Schooner Association annual meetings, Rocky Neck Nights on the Neck, Gloucester Reads Literacy events, Gloucester Block Parties and Middle Street Walks, shipboard events, museum and school events as well as a few funerals, birthdays and weddings.
+The singers and players that make it all possible include the following: Peter Souza, Audi Souza, Tim Perkins, George Thompson, Alex Thompson, Liz Duff, Gardi Winchester, Barry O’ Brien, Martha Bowen, Leslie Wind, Tony Hilliard, Janet Young, Chris Leghorn, Chuck Sheffreen, Steve Willard, Ray Spiecker, Judy Keith, Marty Stock, Ernie Pigeon, Pamela Owen and many other voices who often join in with the crew.
 Many who participate have years of established song and sea history to offer as we roar up a storm of song and good cheer for our audiences.
 Good power vocals and terrific harmonies arise wherever we go….we also have a good time and enjoy what we do….as will be seen.
 Good cheer abounds.
 Audience participation is a must!!!!
+Come join us…….

 4. Unitarian Universalist Church 6-6:45 & 7-7:45 PM